jake-knerr/jakes-dictionary/src/dictionary.md

 a server to server event notification that is typically accomplished via HTTP POST.

 For example, server B asks server A to send a message to `http://serverB.com` whenever Jake posts content.
 Jake posts content.
 Server A sends a message to server B. Server B now knows Jake posted content.

+#### WebSockets

+a full-duplex TCP persistent connection between a client and server.

+WebSockets allows the server and client to send data to each other at any time.

 #### White Box Testing